 Not everyone who has Lyme disease is diagnosed right away, if at all.
-For this reason, it’s important to inspect your skin after being outdoors in wooden areas where ticks are common.
+For this reason, it’s important to inspect your skin after being outdoors in wooded areas where ticks are common.
 Wear light-colored clothing that provides an easy contrast for the dark insects.
 And call your doctor if you develop a rash or feel sick after being in an area that’s known for ticks.

 According to the Centers for Disease Control and Prevention (CDC), 96 percent of reported Lyme disease cases occur in the Northeast and upper Midwest regions of the United States.
 If you live in one of these regions, you may be at increased risk for infection.

 Perhaps the most well-known symptom of Lyme disease is a rash that looks like a bullseye.
 Scientifically named erythema migrans, this type of rash occurs in 70-80 percent of people infected by a tick bite.
 The area directly around the tick bite may be red and raised and look like a normal bug bite.
 The rash often spreads in a circular pattern that’s lighter in the center and darker on the outer ring.
 However, not everyone who gets Lyme disease gets the target-shaped rash.